Asset Inventory

 - Prerequisites

-- Step 1: Organize Fab Downloads
+- Step 1: Organize Downloads (Optional)

-- Step 2: Scan Projects into Neo4j
+- Step 2: Scan Projects

-- Step 3: Search the Inventory
+- Step 3: Search and Report

-- Step 4: Showcase Assets
+- Step 4: Migrate Assets Between Projects

-- Step 5: Migrate Assets
+- Step 6: Showcase Matching Assets

 - Neo4j Schema Reference